 Please note that your country of permanent residence or the country in which you have lived in the year before your application is usually of relevance for the application procedure.
 We strongly recommend that you obtain information and advice and find out which scholarship programmes are open to you, and whether you have to apply from your country of residence or country of origin.

-- Can I apply for a scholarship whatever subject I am studying?
+7. Can I apply for a scholarship whatever subject I am studying?

-- What language skills do I need to apply for a scholarship?
+8. What language skills do I need to apply for a scholarship?

 B. Preparing your application

-Special online German language courses are offered by the Goethe-Institut, for example, or Deutsch-Uni Online (for scholarship holders whose scholarships last longer than 6 months, the DAAD covers the costs of a DUO module.)
+Yes, you can learn German online.
+Find out on the DAAD website Deutsch-lernen.net about the different options that are available for learning German.
+Special online German language courses are offered by the Goethe-Institut, for example, or Deutsch-Uni Online (DUO) (for scholarship holders whose scholarship lasts longer than six months, the DAAD covers the costs of a DUO module).

 C. Planning your project

-- Do I have to have contacts in Germany when I apply?
+1. Do I have to have contacts in Germany when I apply?

 Yes, if you are carrying out individual research in Germany or – in artistic subjects – wish to continue your education individually, you need an invitation from a German supervisor (see item 2).

-- I need a supervisor for my individual project in Germany.
+2. I need a supervisor for my individual project in Germany.
 Who can be my academic host?

-- How do I apply?
+1. How do I apply?

-- What does this mean?
+- What does that mean?

-Select first the Call for Applications for your chosen scholarship programme and then the tab “Application portal” in the scholarship database.
+You have to apply online.
+To do this, you have to register in the DAAD portal.
+Select first the call for scholarship applications for your chosen scholarship programme and then the tab “Application portal” in the scholarship database.
 Please note that this tab is only visible in the period in which it is possible to apply for this scholarship programme or when the DAAD portal is open for applications.

 - I have a problem with my online application.
 What can I do?